Kathy Rinaldi: Career

 Rinaldi reached her highest career ranking on May 26, 1986, when she was ranked world No. 7.
 The recipient of WTA Most Impressive Newcomer Award in 1981 and WTA Comeback Player of the Year Award in 1989, she had career wins over top players such as Steffi Graf, Jana Novotná, Sue Barker, Pam Shriver, Hana Mandlíková, Wendy Turnbull, Manuela Maleeva, Dianne Fromholtz, Helena Suková, Claudia Kohde-Kilsch, Zina Garrison, Sylvia Hanika, Kathy Jordan, Jo Durie, and Natasha Zvereva.

 In 1981, Rinaldi became the youngest player to win a match at Wimbledon (14 years, 91 days), a record that stood until 1990.
 After the 1987 French Open, she suffered a freak injury in Monte Carlo, slipping on stairs, and in trying to catch herself, fracturing her right thumb.
 This injury sidelined her for the rest of the year.
 She was a member of the US Wightman Cup Team in 1983, 1985, and 1986.

 Fed Cup

 In December 2016, Rinaldi was appointed as the captain of the United States Fed Cup team, succeeding Mary Joe Fernández.
 In her first year as Fed Cup captain, the U.S. won the 2017 Fed Cup.

-Family
+Family and personal life

 Rinaldi married Brad Stunkel, her high school sweetheart, on December 11, 1993, and adopted his surname.
 She gave birth to a son, Bradley Benton "Duke" Stunkel Jr., on February 8, 1995.
 The family currently resides in Palm City, Florida.